 P05 / Wildlife Habitat Council Conservation Certifications

-ABOUT THIS CHART: The Wildlife Habitat Council (WHC) awards Conservation Certifications in November of each year.
-Because of this timing, our target is based on a calendar year cycle.
-As of the end of 2017, Toyota has 12 sites certified with WHC (certification tier is in parentheses):
+ABOUT THIS CHART: This target is based on a calendar year.
+As of the end of 2017, Toyota has 12 WHC Conservation Certifications (certification tier is in parentheses):

 - Toyota Motor Manufacturing, Kentucky — certified since 2008 (Gold)